Let’s see how to put all the pieces together and create a complete system.

 Performas came in several varieties: you could choose a normal CPU (a 68030), a faster CPU (a 68040), or an even faster CPU (a Power PC chip).

 In 1994, Apple began selling powerful Macs, called Power Macs.
-Each contained a fast CPU chip (called the Power PC), but the advertised price did not include a monitor.
+Each contained a fast CPU chip (called the Power PC), but the price didn’t include a monitor.

-Mac clones In 1995, Apple’s executives began letting other companies make clones of Macs.
-Those companies paid Apple a licensing fee.
-The most successful of those companies was Power Computing, whose clones ran much faster than Apple’s originals!
+Mac clones In 1995, Apple’s executives began letting other companies make clones of Macs, in return for a licensing fee.
+The most successful clone maker was Power Computing, whose clones ran much faster than Apple’s originals!
 Clones were also made by Radius, Motorola, and Umax.

 But in 1997, Apple had a change of heart and withdrew the licenses of all the clone makers except Umax.
 Apple restricted Umax to making just clones that are “junk” (priced under $1000).

 Umax no longer bothers to make Mac clones.

 In 1998, Apple began selling simplified Macs, to help beginners use the Internet.
 Each simplified Mac is called an Internet Mac (iMac).